MechanicalRabbit/DataKnots.jl/doc/src/start.md

     2 │     1 │
     =#

+To aid in debugging expressions, the content of a pipeline expression can be displayed.

+    EmployeeCount
+    #-> Count(It.employee) >> Label(:count)

 ### Records & Labels

-Sometimes it is helpful to label output and return records.
-Let us pretty-up the previous result so it shows the department name for each count.
+Sometimes it is helpful to return two or more values in tandem;
+this can be done with `Record`.

     run(ChicagoData,
         It.department